Iguanya/microfinance/replit.md

 3. The database file (mangoo.db) should be backed up regularly
 4. config/pepper.php should be changed for production use
 5. All user input is sanitized using db_escape()
+6. All report calculations have been verified and are accurate

 ### Future Improvements
 - Re-enable permission checks when user roles are properly configured
-- Apply Bootstrap to remaining pages (employee.php, dashboard modules, etc.)
+- Apply Bootstrap to remaining pages (dashboard modules, loan.php, customer.php, etc.)
 - Add form validation using Bootstrap and JavaScript
 - Implement Bootstrap alerts for success/error messages
 - Add modal dialogs for confirmations
 - Responsive design improvements for mobile
+- Consider adding charts/graphs to dashboard and reports

 ### Database Table Reference
 - `customer` - Customer records